 Tesla Gets on the Map with the Tesla Roadster

-Since it first entered the electric car game, Tesla's Roadster has proven green, fun and collectible.
-Famous people reported to have Roadsters in their stables include
+Since it first entered the electric car game, Tesla's Roadster has proven green, fun, and collectible.
+Famous people reported having Roadsters in their stables include

 - George Clooney

 Read More from AxleAddict

 Of course, you don't have to be a celebrity to own a Tesla Roadster.
 You simply need to be able to part with approximately $100,000 for a new or used, first-generation unit.
 (Tesla's second-generation Roadster is expected to hit showrooms and driveways in 2020 and feature a starting price tag of $200,000.)

 Tesla Courts Luxury Sedan Buyers with the Model S

 Drivers fell in love with Tesla's Roadster, but many could not commit to a two-seater.
 Elon Musk and Tesla remedied this situation by releasing a luxury sedan, the Tesla Model S. Released for the model year 2013, the Model S soon won a long list of awards: